rladiesnl/book_club/README.md

 works, but quite unimportant for data analysis: the environment.
 Environments are the data structure that binds names to values, and they power important tools like package namespaces.
-Unlike most programming languages, environments in R are â€œfirst classâ€ which means that you can manipulate them just like other objects.
+Unlike most programming languages, environments in R are “first class” which means that you can manipulate them just like other objects.

 </td>